St Helen Witton Church, Northwich: History

 The church was originally a chapel of ease to St Mary and All Saints, Great Budworth and the area was then known as Witton.
 The present building dates from the 14th century, with additions in the 15th, 16th and 19th centuries.
 A tradition that Witton had a chapel as early as the 13th century cannot be verified, but by the mid-14th century a church (technically a chapel of ease) stood on the present site.
-It was roughly the same length as the current building, had transepts but no aisles, side chapels or clerestory, and was covered by a steeply-pitched roof rising from about the height of the present arcade.
+It was roughly the same length as the current building, had transepts but no aisles, side chapels or clerestory, and was covered by a steeply pitched roof rising from about the height of the present arcade.
 There would have been a chancel arch with a great beam or loft across it bearing a rood, but no chancel step.
 The only seats would have been stone benches around the walls.

 Gradually this evolved into the church as it is today.
 North and south aisles, narrower than those currently present, were added in the 15th century.
 The tower was built or rebuilt in about 1498, and the name ‘Thomas Hunter’ prominently displayed on it indicates it was the work of the mason of that name who was also associated with nearby Norton Priory.
 A porch in roughly the same position as the current porch was added at this time, or perhaps even earlier.
 The present porch however is certainly no earlier than 1500 and possibly much later: an inscription on its beam commemorates a substantial repair in 1756.

 The aisles were rebuilt and widened between 1536 and 1549, bringing what had been a side chapel (now the Lady Chapel) into the body of the church.
 The nave was later also widened, at the expense of the north aisle, and a clerestory added by 1550 at the latest.
 Probably at this time the present roof over the nave was installed, though there is debate as to whether it was commissioned for the church originally.
 Later the chancel was widened to match the nave.
 The chancel was embattled soon after 1624, when Thomas Farmer, the master of Witton Grammar School, left money for the purpose in his will.

+In 1723, St Helen's was effectively ecclesiastically separated from its mother parish of Great Budworth, when a parochial chapelry called Witton was established with its own clergy, partly funded by Queen Anne's Bounty.
+The chapelry initially covered the townships of Birches, Castle Northwich, Hartford, Hulse, Lach Dennis, Lostock Gralam, Northwich, Winnington, Witton cum Twambrooks, and part of Rudheath.
+The chapelry was gradually reduced in area as more churches were built.
+The separation from Great Budworth was confirmed in 1900, when the chapelry was renamed "St Helen Witton, otherwise Northwich".